-Berlage once stated: “Is not culture the accord between a spiritual core, the result of communal aspiration, and its reflection in material form, that is to say, art?”
+Hendrik Petrus Berlage once stated: “Is not culture the accord between a spiritual core, the result of communal aspiration, and its reflection in material form, that is to say, art?”
 More than an architect, he was a social commentator constantly striving in his work to create spaces that fulfilled a cultural and political purpose.
-His philosophy had at its heart a sense of community, a fusion of function and spirit which he coined ‘practical aesthetics’.
-His concept of style was synonymous with culture and he described it as an “expressive vehicle for artistic thoughts.”
+His philosophy had at its heart a sense of community, a fusion of function and spirit that he coined “practical aesthetics”.
+His concept of style was synonymous with culture, and he described it as an “expressive vehicle for artistic thoughts”.

-Throughout the period 1886-1909 Berlage wrote a series of essays intertwining architecture within his philosophy of practical aesthetics, later compiled by Ian Boyd White in Hendrik P. Berlage Thoughts on Style.
+Throughout the period 1886-1909, Berlage wrote a series of essays intertwining architecture within his philosophy of practical aesthetics, later compiled by Ian Boyd White in Hendrik P Berlage Thoughts on Style.
 This demands that we consider his work as a product of his theoretical ideals.
-In particular he feared the recurrence of the rise of individualism, as found in the Renaissance period, because of the way in which it redirected focus from a sense of community to the individual.
-Berlage felt that society had, in some way, lost the spiritual values which tied communities together, and thus his architecture focused on regaining this by returning to Classical Greek and Gothic European epochs for inspiration: “The first denotes an artistic height that the world can hardly hope again to attain, the second, at the very least embodies that complete artistic independence and that absolute artistic ethnicity that are basic conditions of any stylistic era.”
+In particular, he feared the recurrence of the rise of individualism, as found in the Renaissance period, because of the way in which it redirected focus from a sense of community to the individual.
+Berlage felt that society had, in some way, lost the spiritual values which tied communities together, and thus his architecture focussed on regaining this by returning to Classical Greek and Gothic European epochs for inspiration: “The first denotes an artistic height that the world can hardly hope again to attain; the second, at the very least embodies that complete artistic independence and that absolute artistic ethnicity that are basic conditions of any stylistic era.”

 Berlage’s work represents a melting pot of these two eras.

-Inside, one can see evidence of Berlage’s classical Greek influence from the rows of arches on eachside, contributing to the idea of “beauty in eurhythmy” – the aesthetics of clean geometric order.
-These surround a large functional hall that until 1997 housed traders but is now used publicly, for instance the old Corn Exchange has been renovated for use as a concert hall, epitomising Leo Simons’ description of the building as ‘the meeting place of the community’.
+Inside, one can see evidence of Berlage’s classical Greek influence from the rows of arches on each side, contributing to the idea of “beauty in eurhythmy” – the aesthetics of clean geometric order.
+These surround a large functional hall that until 1997 housed traders but is now used publicly, for instance the old Corn Exchange has been renovated for use as a concert hall, epitomising Leo Simons’s description of the building as “the meeting place of the community”.

-Whilst his buildings still remain as iconic pieces of architecture, Berlage’s work also had a greaterlasting impact, heavily influencing the Amsterdam School.
-This was an expressionist movement led by architects of the Eduard Cuypers firm that stretched across the period 1910-1930.
-The movement linked architecture with socialist ideals and largely focused on public structures such as schools and housing estates.
-By developing vast areas of the Dutch city-scape we can see the offshoots of Berlage’s own work and attribute the origins of this revolutionary style in his own modern philosophy.
+Whilst his buildings still remain as iconic pieces of architecture, Berlage’s work also had a greater lasting impact, heavily influencing the Amsterdam School.
+This was an Expressionist movement led by architects of the Eduard Cuypers firm that stretched across the period 1910-1930.
+The movement linked architecture with socialist ideals and largely focussed on public structures such as schools and housing estates.
+By developing vast areas of the Dutch cityscape we can see the offshoots of Berlage’s own work and attribute the origins of this revolutionary style in his own modern philosophy.